pudly/schmopera-hugo/content/articles/violetta-haute-couture-sharing-the-opera-stage-with-fashion.md

 date = "2016-05-22T20:33:00+01:00"
 lastmod = "2016-05-23T10:01:00+01:00"
 publishDate = "2016-05-22T21:34:00+01:00"
-slug = "violetta-haute-couture-sharing-the-opera-stage-with-fashion"
-title = "Violetta, haute couture, &amp; sharing the opera stage with fashion"
+short_description = "Combining fashion design and opera is like any use of cross-disciplinary art - it's about finding balance.
+Valentino wouldn't be a great choice for the costumes of Hänsel und Gretel, say, and perhaps Coppola wouldn't have been wise to choose a brand new work as her first foray into directing opera.
+Likewise, there's little room for homage to hip-hop in Dialoges des Carmélites, or to try adding the Can-Can in Wozzeck." slug = "violetta-haute-couture-sharing-the-opera-stage-with-fashion" title = "Violetta, haute couture, &amp; sharing the opera stage with fashion"
 +++